 I appreciate the small, intricate shape of the tip of the previous brow pencil much more than this wider, angled variation, so I really only use the tinted brow gel end of this product.
 These used to scare me because my brows are so sparse and patchy, so I worried applying a brownish-liquid on top would make me look like Groucho Marx, but it's actually really delicate and helps highlight those tiny blonde brow hairs that would otherwise just disappear if I'd only used a pencil.

-This concealer, both because of its full-coverage prowess and felt-cushion tip, reminds me a lot of Maybelline Age Rewind Concealer, one of my (and so many others') favorite concealers ever created.
+This concealer, both because of its full-coverage prowess and felt-cushion tip, reminds me a lot of Maybelline Age Rewind Concealer, one of my (and so many others) favorite concealers ever created.
 I love how light this version is and praise its ability to cover redness, dark circles, breakouts—all of it—without creasing or flaking.
+It has a creamy texture that feels slightly moisturizing and dries down to a matte finish.

 Cream highlighters are my jam.
 I think they do a much better job of evoking that natural healthy-skin glow than powder versions, and they help me feign hydration when my skin feels paper-dry in the wintertime.
 But when the makeup artist at the event was done gently dusting the powder highlighter from this palette (in the light version) along my cheeks, forehead, nose, and chin, I was shocked at how ethereal my skin appeared, like I'd just gotten 42 facials in a row.
 She also worked in a bit of the highlight from the blush palette, which felt like a lot at the time but translated to the most stunning sheen.
 I had my 60-year-old mom try it too, and we were both shocked at how fresh her skin looked.